-- > coughing or sneezing
+- > mood swings or less positive moods

+- less interest in doing things they normally enjoy

+- coughing, sneezing or dizziness

 - > mouth ulcers

-- upset bowel and/or digestion
+- > upset bowel and/or digestion

-- > mood swings

-- dizziness

 - > more dreams.

 Usually, you won't have all of these symptoms, and those that do affect you will rarely last more than a few weeks.